mswieboda/two-dee-geo/README.md

 # two-dee-geo
-First attempt at a Gosu 2D Ruby game
+Attempt at a Gosu 2D Ruby game with geometric graphics

 # Installation
 ````